- 1 Ketogenic Diet Food List and Serving Portions

 For whole nuts, a serving size is generally what fits in your palm.
 Now, this can be a bit confusing, so here are some numbers:

 Seeds are usually ¼ cup or 2 tablespoons.
-For nut and seed butters, 1 tablespoon is a sufficient serving size.
+For nut and seed kinds of butter, 1 tablespoon is a sufficient serving size.

 This is usually about the size of your thumb.